 Jane Miller Voll is completing a Master of Arts degree in Theology, Counselling and Spiritual Care at Martin Luther University College, Wilfrid Laurier University.
-She is working towards becoming a Registered Psychotherapist (RP) with training in Psycho-Spiritual Therapy through the Canadian Association for Spiritual Care/Association canadienne de soins spirituels.
+She is training in Psycho-Spiritual Therapy through the Canadian Association for Spiritual Care/Association canadienne de soins spirituels.

 Jane is a Certified Focusing Professional with the Focusing Institute in New York, a Certified Facilitator in Mindfulness-Based Cognitive Therapy (MBCT) with the Centre for Mindfulness Studies in Toronto, a Reiki practitioner, and she is in the final stages of certification in Somatic Experiencing (SE).
 Her background includes working with individuals and groups to foster wellness, trauma healing and recovery.

 Jane has a body-based, multi-cultural orientation to psycho-spiritual wellness.
 Her person-centered, humanistic and integrative practice includes solution-focused, mindfulness-based, cognitive-behavioral, somatic, psychodynamic and transpersonal approaches to supporting clients, depending on their needs and preferences.